 The most significant estimate made by management is in relation to losses and loss adjustment expenses, both gross and net of outwards reinsurance recoverable.
-This is discussed on pages 8 and 9 and also in the risk disclosures section from page 17.
+This is discussed on page 9 and also in the risk disclosures section from page 18.

 Estimates are made in determining the fair value of certain financial instruments and management judgement is applied in determining impairment charges.
-The estimation of the fair value of financial instruments is discussed on pages 9 and 10 and in note 9.
+The estimation of the fair value, specifically "Level (iii) are discussed on pages 9 and 10 and in note 9.